Board of Directors

 Born and raised in the Pacific Northwest, Carol was brought up in a musical family and spent her K-12 years playing violin in public school as well as in the Tacoma and Seattle Youth Symphony programs.
 She played recreationally in college then turned her focus to Graphic Design.
 After getting her BFA from the University of Washington, Carol spent 15 years working in Seattle as a graphic designer, branding consultant, and advertising executive specifically in the fashion and outdoor industries.
 With many years as a team leader and on cross-functional leadership teams, Carol has experience with strategic planning, team building, presentations, and relationship building.
 She is also known for her ability to get things done.
 Carol moved with her family to Steamboat Springs 20 years ago to head up Smartwool’s global marketing department.
 Now retired, she devotes her free time to participating in various community non-profit organizations including the Yampa Valley Community Foundation Grants Committee.
 As a member of the Steamboat Symphony Orchestra Board of Directors for her third year, Carol brings together her passion for education and her talent in marketing and branding to support the SSO, specifically in music education programming and the SSO brand.

 Susan is a Colorado native who grew up in Fort Collins before attending college at the University of California San Diego and then moved to Steamboat for “one ski season” over 30 years ago.
 After a season of ski-bumming, she settled into a long career with the Steamboat Parks & Recreation Department overseeing recreation programs and events.
 She then joined the Yampa Valley Community Foundation where she worked with donors to support the many nonprofit organizations in Routt County.
 Susan acted as the Community Mobilizer for a statewide prevention effort that focused on youth before joining the team at Steamboat Adaptive Recreational Sports (STARS) in 2020.
-As the Development Director of STARS, she cultivates relationships with donors, oversees fundraising events, and works to support its mission.
+As the Executive Director of STARS, she cultivates relationships with donors, oversees the entire organization, and works to support its mission every day.
 Susan grew up attending orchestra performances in her hometown as a required family event but developed a lifelong love of the orchestra.
 She served on the SSO Board of Directors from 2017-2019 and recently rejoined in November of 2021 to share her passion for the SSO.

 Liliana Hargis joined the Steamboat Symphony Orchestra Board of Directors in January of 2022.
 Working with local boards and community organizations around the Yampa Valley, Liliana brings over 15 years of experience to the SSO.
 She is a graduate of Leadership Steamboat and currently serves as a member of LatinX Alliance.
 During her high school years, Liliana was fortunate to have participated in a youth orchestra in her hometown of Bogotá, Colombia.
 During that time, she made a connection with orchestral music that would last for the rest of her life.
 As an SSO Board member, Liliana is passionate about creating a culture of music development and education for youth in the Yampa Valley that is inclusive and accessible to all.
 She believes music has a powerful impact in a person’s overall health and wellbeing.
 Liliana, her husband Ted, and son Jayden live in Hayden, Colorado.
 In addition to other outdoor activities our beautiful valley has to offer, her son Jayden also enjoys playing the violin and participating in the SSO Immersion Program.